Additional Publication URL

 Copyright and publishing rights of work appearing in INTESOL Journal is retained by the author.
 Individual articles are licensed under a CC-BY NC 4.0 license.

-Terpstra, Alicia and Adams, Susan, "Identifying Strategies for English Language Learner Literacy Development at the Secondary Level Using Whole-class Readings" (2019).
+Terpstra, Alicia and Adams, Susan R., "Identifying Strategies for English Language Learner Literacy Development at the Secondary Level Using Whole-class Readings" (2019).
 Scholarship and Professional Work – Education.
 177.